generation-org/jfsjd-final-project/task-10/README.md

 3. Test the `update` function(make sure you send an existing item id)
 4. Implement the `findItemById`
 5. Change your code so the save button calls the `findItemById` function.
-6. Popullate the itme's data into the corresponding form fields.
+6. Populate the item's data into the corresponding form fields.
-7. Test the `findItemById` function(make sure you send an existing item id)
+7. Test the `findItemById` function (make sure you send an existing item id)
 8. Implement the `delete` function.
 9. Change your code so the save button calls the `delete` function.
-10. Test the `delete` function(make sure you send an existing item id)
+10. Test the `delete` function (make sure you send an existing item id)

 ## Results